Skip to main content

 The snap-seq.json file encodes the browser interaction data and heap snapshot details that the Memlab leak detector needs in order to identify memory leaks.

 Here's a sample snap-seq.json file.
-It's an array that contains a series of objects, where each object represents a browser interaction step.
-To detect memory leaks, we require a minimum of three steps labeled as baseline, target, and final, in that sequence.
-For a detailed understanding of why Memlab requires three snapshots, please refer to this doc.
+It's an array of objects, where each object represents a browser interaction step.
+To detect memory leaks, MemLab requires at least three steps labeled baseline, target, and final, in that order.
+For details on why three snapshots are needed, see How memlab Works.

 [